A nature strip or roadside verge is the strip of land between your property boundary and the adjacent roadway.

 Most works undertaken on the nature strip/roadside verge (other than tree planting) generally require an Asset Protection Permit.

-We recently invited feedback on our new draft policy that proposes to allow residents to beautify their nature strips in keeping with new Council guidelines.
+Earlier this year we invited feedback on a new draft policy that proposes to allow residents to beautify their nature strips in keeping with new Council guidelines.

 If there is an issue with a nature strip such as holes, trees requiring inspection or the need for utility service works, you can report an issue online or contact us on (03) 5422 0333.